Apple ProRes RAW combines the well-known visual and workflow benefits of RAW video with the incredible real-time performance of ProRes.

 Shooting in ProRes RAW provides multiple benefits for productions.
 The increased amount of data and latitude that it enables provides increased flexibility when it comes to the post production, The internal processing of camera systems is being bypassed, so with accurate monitoring you can be confident that what you are seeing on location is what you will get.

-The ProRes RAW ecosystem
+The ProRes RAW

 Apple ProRes RAW is firmly established as the standard for RAW workflows, with over 50 HDMI and SDI cameras from major manufacturers such as Sony, Canon, Panasonic, Nikon, Z CAM, Olympus, Fujifilm, Leica, and Sigma.
-The variety of cameras means that there is a ProRes RAW camera to suit all applications, from popular mirrorless/DSLR to cinema SDI cameras, with more cameras being announced every month.
+The sheer variety of cameras means that there is a ProRes RAW camera to suit all applications, from popular mirrorless/DSLR to cinema SDI cameras, with more cameras being announced every month.

-in ProRes RAW
+LED volumes in ProRes RAW

 ProRes RAW provides significant advantages when shooting in LED volumes.
 The margins are fine between a successful shoot where the illusion is maintained and one where the method is obvious.
 ProRes RAW provides both the increased confidence that what is monitored on set, typically in HDR, is what will enter post, as well as the increased latitude to fix any issues.
 As with location shooting, it also enables productions to mix and match different cameras, ensuring a consistency of image.